Business Partner

 -

 Generic Account No: A generic account number to identify the bank account can be introduced here.
-This field must be mandatory filled in case either Use Generic Account No. or Use SWIFT + Generic Account No. is selected at the Bank Account Format field.
+Required if either Use Generic Account No. or Use SWIFT + Generic Account No. is selected in the Bank Account Format field.

 -